Warner Bros. Discovery shareholders approve Paramount takeover - Local News 8

 The vote was anticlimactic, but still a crucial moment in the monthslong struggle for control of WBD, one of the biggest media companies in the world.

-Paramount, led by CEO David Ellison, still has to secure regulatory approval in the United States and other countries, but company executives are optimistic that they’ll be able to complete the deal in the third quarter of the year, meaning by the end of September.
+Paramount, led by CEO David Ellison, now has to secure regulatory approval in the United States and other countries.
+But company executives are optimistic that they’ll be able to complete the deal in the third quarter of the year, meaning by the end of September.

 “Shareholder approval marks another important milestone towards completing our acquisition of Warner Bros.
 Discovery, building on our successful equity and debt syndications and progress across regulatory approvals,” Paramount said in a statement.